 We meet at 6pm for a short tour briefing before enjoying dinner at one of our hotel's famous Gujarati cuisine restaurants.

-On day 2 we will start the morning on a walking tour through the Old City of Ahmadabad.
-Recently declared India's first UNESCO World Heritage city, the Historic City of Ahmadabad is a fascinating labyrinth of communities, streets and quite unique social systems that our guide will explain to you.
+On day 2 we will start the morning on a walking tour through the Old City of Ahmedabad.
+Recently declared India's first UNESCO World Heritage city, the Historic City of Ahmedabad is a fascinating labyrinth of communities, streets and quite unique social systems that our guide will explain to you.

-Later, we will spend the day visiting the various sights of Ahmadabad, including the Adalaj Stepwell, the Sarkhej Roza and Gandhi's ashram.
+Later, we will spend the day visiting the various sights of Ahmedabad, including the Adalaj Stepwell, the Sarkhej Roza and Gandhi's ashram.

 Hotel: The House of MG

 Travelling south to Vadodora, we stop off to visit the extravagantly stunning Lakshmi Vilas Palace, royal residence of the Gaekwad (Maharaja) of Baroda, completed in 1890.
 The erstwhile royal family still live in the palace, at the time of construction reputed to be the largest private dwelling in the world, and four times the size of Buckingham Palace.
 Part of the palace is now a museum and even the small section open to the public does not hide the opulence of this grand palace.